AdrianAntico/AutoQuant/docs/causal_intelligence_philosophy.md

 Phase 2 keeps the same boundary and moves from causal question planning into governed experiment design.
 It creates experiment questions, design specifications, deterministic assignment proposals, measurement plans, validity-threat registers, approval gates, information-value assessments, and experiment plan artifacts.
 It still does not execute treatment and still does not estimate causal effects.

+Phase 3 consumes completed or in-progress experiment evidence after a governed plan exists.
+It records assignment logs, realized assignment, treatment delivery, exposure, compliance, outcomes, guardrails, exclusions, and execution deviations.
+It still does not estimate effects.
+Original assignment remains the default intent-to-treat anchor.
+Treatment-received evidence may support diagnostics or future explicitly-authored alternative estimands, but it must not silently redefine treatment.

+Phase 4 is the first estimation phase.
+It supports conservative randomized intent-to-treat estimation only, and only when Phase 3 evidence is ready for ITT.
+It estimates the effect of assignment to treatment versus assignment to comparison.
+It preserves uncertainty, missingness, guardrails, implementation fidelity, materiality thresholds, and prohibited claims.
+It does not estimate treatment-on-treated, observational, IV, matching, DiD, mediation, synthetic-control, causal-forest, or adaptive-experiment effects.

 ## Governing Rules

 1. Estimand before estimator.